 A remand warrant may sometimes be issued in relation to an appeal pending against a sentence matter.
 These are issued in the same format to other remand warrants and will also include a bail determination.

 On some occasions, the warrant may still be current but the inmate's sentence to which it relates has previously expired.
-Despite this, the warrant remains a valid detainer.
+This should not affect the inmate's release eligibility.